SkoolNotes/Taproot/2020BIO101/KBhBIO101Retroviruses.md

 ## Retroviruses, Late Stage
 The proviral region (the part that makes virus) newly inserted to the cell's DNA is transcribed slowly when normal [[KBhBIO101CentralDogma]] comes across it to synthesize proteins.

 When the cell is undergoing [[KBhBIO101CellCycle]], the proviral area is replicated and exported as usual, making descendents of the cell also have the proviral region.
+This property makes these viruses especially hard to get rid of, which is why we still can't cure HIV.

+***

+To make these activities happen, the virus needs two enzymes — **Reverse Transcriptaese** + **Intergraese**

+- **Reverse Transcriptase**
+	- Transcript RNA to double-stranded RNA
+	- Take double-stranded RNA to turn into DNA
+- **Integrase**
+	- Force insert the DNA into the genome of the host cell